-The 2019 Women’s World Cup is fast-approaching with 24 of the finest teams on the planet jetting out to France to battle for supremacy.
+The 2019 Women’s World Cup is boiling up to the climax with just a handful of teams left in the battle for supremacy.

-Defending champions USA are the favourites to triumph with France and Germany joining the Lionesses in the chasing pack.
+Defending champions USA are the favourites to triumph over the Netherlands in the final, while Sweden join the Lionesses in the third-place match.

 Fans will be able to tune in to every match with live, free and uninterrupted coverage throughout the tournament.

 RadioTimes.com has rounded up everything you need to know about how to watch the Women’s World Cup.

 What channel is the FIFA Women’s World Cup 2019 on?

 Fans can tune in to watch the Women’s World Cup for free across a range of BBC platforms.